 Do you have certain chores you do every fall that you like better than others?
 Well, I have a certain chore I must do every fall that I don’t enjoy but it is a necessity none the less.

 That chore is culling chickens.

 You see, when fall hits I know winter isn’t far behind.
 So it is important for me to decrease my flock.
-The reason I do this is because chickens usually lay less in the winter which equates to more food with less product.
+The reason I do this is because chickens usually lay less in the winter which equates to them costing more in food, but with less product.

 Also, I’ve found the fewer birds the less chance you have of illness in your flock during winter.
 Plus, it equates to more meat for my family.

-So if you have some birds that aren’t laying like they use to then you’ll want to know how to butcher them successfully.
+So if you have some birds that aren’t laying like they use to then you’ll want to know how to butcher a chicken successfully.